 Surgery is done in some cases when symptoms are severe, such as a sudden worsening of vision.

-Radiation is usually only used in people with prolactinoma that continues to grow or gets worse after both medicine and surgery.
-It may be given in the form of:
+Radiation is usually only used in people with prolactinoma that continues to grow or gets worse after both medicine and surgery have been tried.
+Radiation may be given in the form of:

 The outlook is usually excellent, but depends on the success of medical treatment or surgery.
 Getting tested to check whether the tumor has returned after treatment is important.